gradle/gradle/design-docs/features/composite-build/tooling-api-model/single-build/README.md

     - Removing the project directory is causes a failure
     - Changing a single build into a multi-project build changes the number of `EclipseProject`s that are returned
 - Errors from closing underlying ProjectConnection propagate to caller.
-- Changing the participants Gradle distribution is reflected in the `ProjectConnection`
+- The participants Gradle distribution is reflected in the `ProjectConnection`
 - Participant project directory is used as the project directory for the `ProjectConnection`
+- The java home, jvm arguments and build arguments for the participant are passed to the `ModelBuilder` of the participant
 - Cross-version tests:
     - Fail if participants are <Gradle 1.0
     - Test retrieving `EclipseProject` from all supported Gradle versions